 (ii) if representatives or employees of the Agent receive information in relation to an Event of Default or a Default while acting in an Advisory Capacity they will not be obliged to disclose such information to representatives or employees of the Agent in their capacity as Agent hereunder or to any Lender if to do so would breach any rule or regulation or fiduciary duty imposed upon such Persons.

 .
-Each Lender confirms in favor of the Agent and the Arranger that it is (and will at all times continue to be) solely responsible for making its own independent investigation and appraisal of the business, operations, financial condition, creditworthiness, status and affairs of the Trust, the Companies, Enron Communications, ENA and Enron and has not relied, and will not at any time rely on the Agent or the Arranger:
+Each Lender confirms in favor of the Agent, each Co-Agent and the Arranger that it is (and will at all times continue to be) solely responsible for making its own independent investigation and appraisal of the business, operations, financial condition, creditworthiness, status and affairs of the Trust, the Companies, Enron Communications, ENA and Enron and has not relied, and will not at any time rely on the Agent, the Co-Agents or the Arranger:

 (a) to provide it with any information relating to the business, operations, financial condition, creditworthiness, status and affairs of the Trust, the Companies, Enron Communications, ENA and Enron whether coming into its possession before or after the making of the Advances, except as otherwise specifically provided herein, or

-(b) to check or enquire into adequacy, accuracy or completeness of any information provided by the Trust, the Companies,    Enron Communications, ENA, Enron or any other Person under or in connection with this Agreement or any other Operative Document (whether or not such information has been or is at any time circulated to it by the Agent or the Arranger); or
+(b) to check or enquire into adequacy, accuracy or completeness of any information provided by the Trust, the Companies,    Enron Communications, ENA, Enron or any other Person under or in connection with this Agreement or any other Operative Document (whether or not such information has been or is at any time circulated to it by the Agent or the Co-Agents or the Arranger); or

 (c) to assess or keep under review the business, operations, financial condition, creditworthiness, status or affairs of the Trust, the Companies, Enron Communications, ENA and Enron.